aiven/devportal/docs/products/kafka/howto/kafka-prometheus-privatelink.rst

 - ``tls_config``: Manages TLS settings.

   .. note::
-    Setting ``insecure_skip_verify: true`` is crucial for Privatelink connections, as it permits Prometheus to disregard TLS certificate validation against host IP addresses, facilitating seamless connectivity.
+    Setting ``insecure_skip_verify: true`` is crucial, as it permits Prometheus to disregard TLS certificate validation against host IP addresses, facilitating seamless connectivity.

-- ``basic_auth``: Provides authentication credentials for Kafka service access.
+- ``basic_auth``: Provides authentication credentials for Apache Kafka service access.
-- ``http_sd_configs``: Configures HTTP service discovery.
+- ``http_sd_configs``: Configures HTTP Service Discovery.
 Includes:

   - ``url``: The URI for Prometheus Privatelink service access.
   - ``refresh_interval``: The frequency of target list refresh, e.g., ``120s``.

 .. note::
-    The ``basic_auth`` and ``tls_config`` are specified twice - first for fetching the HTTP SD response and then for the metrics.
+    The ``basic_auth`` and ``tls_config`` are specified twice - first for scraping the HTTP SD response and then to retrieve service metrics.
 This duplication is necessary because the same authentication and security settings are used to retrieve the service discovery information and scrape the metrics.

-Step 2: (Optional) Metadata and relabeling
+(Optional) Metadata and relabeling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your setup involves multiple Privatelink connections, this optional step allows for more precise target management.
-Use the ``__meta_privatelink_connection_id`` label to filter and distinguish metrics from different Privatelink connections.
-This approach is beneficial in scenarios requiring separate monitoring of distinct data streams.
+If your setup involves multiple Privatelink connections, you can leverage Prometheus's relabeling for better target management.
+This approach allows you to dynamically modify target label sets before scraping.

+To manage metrics from different Privatelink connections, include the ``__meta_privatelink_connection_id`` label in your configuration.
+This setup helps categorize and filter relevant metrics for each connection.

 .. code-block:: yaml